mw-orcl/Move_Improve/lab500/content.md

 ### About Regions and compartments

-Important Note
+*Important Note*

 Always ensure you are in your correct Region and Compartment.

 If this is an instructor-led lab we are sharing the same tenancy account with multiple students, please create a unique name for your OCI resources that you can identify with.
-Ie: Use your name or other identifier unique to you.
+Ie: Use your name or other identifier unique to you to name your cloud resources.

 ## Step 2: Provision ATP ##